 Depends* (disposable bikini briefs / adult diapers)

-Water Immersion for Pain Relief During Labor & Birth blog & podcast (Evidence Based Birth)
+Water Immersion for Pain Relief During Labor & Birth podcast (Evidence Based Birth)

 Xiuting Hawkins, IBCLC - lactation consultant 347.978.4484